pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 and enter your key where indicated.
 Do not add a space after the "=".

 ##### Docker Image:
-Build the docker image with the following command (place a name of your choosing that replaces "<image_name>")
+Build the docker image for the model training pipeline with the following command (place a name of your choosing that replaces "<image_name>")
 ```
 docker build -f="DockerfileBash" -t <image_name> .
 ```